laymonage/slides-student-maintainer/slides.md

 Obviously, we already had the Postgres JSONField at the time, which worked wonders.
 But we also had external packages that implemented JSONField for other database backends too.

 - We had it in Django-MySQL, and
-- We had an oracle-json-field package for Oracle, and
+- We had one for Oracle, and
-- We also have django-jsonfallback that would use the built-in Postgres and django-mysql's JSONFields before falling back to a TextField on others.
+- We also had django-jsonfallback that combined the built-in Postgres and django-mysql's JSONFields before falling back to a TextField on others.

 and many, many other packages... some of which even predated the built-in Postgres JSONField.
 -->